-To be eligible for the program, students must:
+To be eligible for the program, a student must:

-- 1. Meet SCC's institutional requirements for admission as an EMS student. - 2.
-Hold current certification as an EMT-Paramedic. - 3.
-Hold current certificate in the following: - a.
-Advanced Cardiac Life Support (ACLS) - b.
-International Trauma Life Support or Prehospital Trauma Life Support (ITLS-PHTLS) - Pediatric Advanced Life Support (PALS) (The certifications above are core competency skills in EMS that are the equivalent of 45 semester hours of EMS credit.) - Two letters of reference will be required: one from an immediate supervisor and one from the service's Medical Director attesting to the individual's competence. - 5.
-Minimum 1,000 hours as field medic completed at time of application.
+- Meet SCC's institutional requirements for admission as an EMS student.
+1. - 2.
+Hold current certification as a Paramedic. - Hold current certificate in the following: 3 - Advanced Cardiac Life Support (ACLS) a. - International Trauma Life Support or Prehospital Trauma Life Support (ITLS-PHTLS) b. - Pediatric Advanced Life Support (PALS) C. (The certifications above are core competency skills in EMS that are the equivalent of 45 semester hours of EMS credit.) - Two letters of reference will be required: one from an immediate supervisor and one 4. from the service's Medical Director attesting to the individual's competence. - Minimum 1,000 hours as field medic completed at time of application.
+5.